-Additional hedgerow is to be removed on the south boundary due to the need for parking spaces.
-This and other tree loss will be compensated for through tree planting and new native hedge and shrub planting on site boundaries.
-The layout includes 3189m2 of Public Open Space (POS) to include landscaping and play areas.
+A small section of non-native hedgerow is also to be removed on the southern boundary due to the need for parking spaces.
+This and the other tree loss will be compensated for with tree planting and new native hedge and shrub planting on site boundaries.
+The layout includes 3,471m2 of Public Open Space (POS) to include landscaping and play areas.

-Parking is in the form of allocated spaces (64), garage spaces (22) plus unallocated visitor spaces (9).
+Parking is in the form of 70 allocated spaces including 6 car ports and then 16 allocated garage spaces and 9 unallocated visitor spaces.
 Cycle stores are not shown so will be subject to a condition (albeit that the 22 garage spaces are of the required dimensions to allow for cycle storage).